 And whilst Bergerac is just a small historic French town, it has more than enough to offer for a weekend away.
 Predominantly famous for its wine, you could easily spend your short break sozzled in the name of cultural research.
 But, there are many more things to do in Bergerac other than drink wine.
 Sozzled or sobre you mustn’t omit the museums, markets and miles of countryside walks on the edge of town.
 A favourite of ours was the Tobacco Museum which unexpectedly filled us in on French Society and how tobacco changed the face of France.

-We love the chilled-out old French vibe of Bergerac and highly recommend it for a European winter break since their winters are fairly mild.
+We love the chilled-out old French vibe of Bergerac and highly recommend it as one of the best winter city breaks in Europe since their winters are fairly mild.
 It has a cute little Christmas market too.
 And even though the airport resembles my old school hall, and the man who checks your bag also flies the plane, there are several budget airlines that fly to Bergerac.
-This makes it an easy option from most places in the UK and a cheap weekend getaway in Europe.
+This makes it an easy option from most places in the UK and a cheap European mini break.

 We stayed at Maison de Corinne – a beautiful old apartment down by the river with a kitchen to take advantage of all the local fare we bought and consumed!
 The exposed beams and French furnishings just added to the feel of being whisked away to an older and slower way of life that Bergerac so perfectly epitomises.